top of page

 Breast implant removal, or explant surgery, is a personal choice that many women in Perth make for a variety of reasons.
 For some, it's due to medical concerns, such as Breast Implant Illness (BII), Breast Implant-Associated Anaplastic Large Cell Lymphoma (BIA-ALCL), implant rupture, or capsular contracture, where the scar tissue surrounding the implant tightens and causes discomfort.
-Others may decide it's time to shift to a more natural look or simply feel it's the right moment to remove ageing implants as part of their health journey.
-Whatever the reason, explant surgery offers a path to feeling comfortable, confident, and more in tune with your body.
+Others may decide it's time to shift to a more natural look or feel it's the right moment to remove ageing implants as part of their health journey.
+Whatever the reason, explant surgery for some can offer a path to feeling comfortable, confident, and more in tune with your body.

 What to Expect During the Breast Implant Removal Procedure